brave/vault-client/README.md

 The entire library is 770MB, so rather than include it in this repository, only the top-level directory is included, along with the one file modified in order to allow the library to run under Node.
+(In the `minimized` branch, only a minified version of the modified file is present.)
 It is hoped that the MSR authors will publish the library separately as a Node package, allowing the vault-client package to simply reference it.